 Anyone who drinks alcohol can benefit from medical advice on drinking.
 Standard drinks all contain the same amount of pure alcohol.
 (It’s 6/10 of an ounce.)
 And beer, wine and spirits (liquor) similar benefits for health and long life.

-Knowing about this alcohol equivalence can help people drink sensibly and in moderation.
-The American Dietetic Association, “Knowing the facts of beverage alcohol equivalence is a crucial aspect of responsible drinking.”1 For example, people won’t be fooled by the myth that drinking “hard liquor” leads more quickly to intoxication than other alcoholic beverages.
+Knowing about this alcohol equivalence can help people drink in moderation.
+The Acad of Nutri and Diet.
+(AND) was formerly the Am Diet.
+Assn (ADN).
+The AND says “Knowing the facts of beverage alcohol equivalence is a crucial aspect of responsible drinking.”1 Thus, people won’t be fooled by the myth that drinking “hard liquor” leads more quickly to intoxication.

-In a poll of physicians, 95% said it is important that people understand the alcohol equivalence of standard drinks.
-And 98% believe it important for doctors to communicate this and other information about alcohol consumption.
+In a poll of doctors, 95% said it is important that people understand standard drinks.
+And 98% believe it important for doctors to say this and other facts about drinking.

-The research was conducted by the American Medical Women’s Association.
-It’s the oldest and largest multispecialty association of women physicians in the world.
+The study was made by the American Medical Women’s Association.
+It’s the oldest and largest multispecialty group of women doctors in the world.2

 Dr. Raymond Scaletter is former head of the American Medical Association.
-He says “Incorporating standard drink information into routine examinations will help to reinforce moderation and to identify alcohol abuse.”
-The medical leader says that it’s important for doctors to “reinforce moderate and responsible drinking.”2
+He says “Incorporating standard drink facts into routine exams will help stress moderation and to identify alcohol abuse.”
+The medical leader says that it’s important for doctors to “reinforce moderate drinking.”

 What is Moderate Drinking?

 Many other countries have much higher limits.
 The science is the same everywhere.
-However, some countries have a temperance background whereas others don’t.
+But some countries have a temperance background whereas others don’t.
 And these limits are set politically and culturally.